Insurgency in Northeast India: CorCom

 CorCom is on the extremist organisations list of the Government of India, and is responsible for many bombings usually associated with Indian holidays and elections.

 Federal Government of Wesea

+Map claimed by the FGW umbrella.

 Some of the aforementioned militant groups have formed an alliance to fight against the governments of India, Bhutan, and Myanmar.
 They use the term "Western Southeast Asia" (WESEA) to describe the region in which they operate: Northeast India, Bhutan, North Bengal, and Myanmar.
 These groups include: